 We are sleeping in a tin shed tonight.
-We’ve also been having very intense, weird and vivid dreams.
-Maybe that is a result of the increase in sleep and being completely disconnected from the electricity and the internet.
+We’ve also been having very intense, weird, and vivid dreams.
+Maybe that is a result of the increase in sleep and being completely disconnected from electricity and the internet.

 The final day.

-We completed the final 6km in 70-minutes.
+We completed the final 6km in 70 minutes.
 How about that!?
-Kokoda done and dusted.
+The Kokoda Track was done and dusted.
 An incredible experience.
 An adventure we’ll never forget.
-The lessons, the boys and the stories will stay with us forever.
+The lessons, the boys, and the stories will stay with us forever.